 This indicates your search has found something with more than one edition or format.
 You can click either the title or the see all versions link to find the list of versions.
-This might be helpful when you’re looking for a specific edition of a book or specific recording of a musical piece.
+This might be helpful when you want a specific edition of a book or a specific recording of a musical piece.
 Think of Shakespeare’s Romeo and Juliet.
 In this case, “multiple versions” includes several different film versions, music recordings, different editions of books, physical books and e-books, and more.

 Available or Checked out